Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 6 - Road to Physics Simulation 4.md

 ## What’s Next

-While we still haven’t constructed MotionStabilizationInput, we have a default value we can use when that feature is disabled.
+While we still haven’t constructed `MotionStabilizationInput`, we have a default value we can use when that feature is disabled.
 Likewise, we don’t need to worry about all the other joint or motor types yet either.
 We just want things to collide and bounce around to start with.
 And for that, we are probably two